Arugula Walnut Pesto

 Extra grated cheese and a good drizzle of the nice oil rounds out the pasta perfectly.

-I’m was really surprised by the flavors in this pesto.
+I’m was really surprised by the flavors in this Arugula Walnut Pesto.
 They were very different from normal pesto.

 It was a great change and Betsy and I both gave it two big fat finishing thumbs up!